-Once your quilt sandwich is finished, your backing is ready to go and your batting is cut to size, you only have two more steps before you can start quilting !
-It’s time to make your quilt sandwich and baste the layers so you can get going on the good stuff.
+Once your quilt top is finished, your backing is ready to go and your batting is cut to size, you only have two more steps before you can finally start quilting !
+Here's how to make your quilt sandwich and baste the layers so you can get going on the good stuff.

-Simply put, a quilt sandwich is the two layers of fabric and one layer of batting that are stacked on top of each other just before the quilting process.
-In fact, the quilt sandwich is what makes a quilt a quilt.
+Simply put, a quilt sandwich is the two layers of fabric and one layer of batting that you stack on top of each other just before the quilting process.
+Basically, it's what makes a quilt a quilt.
 And creating one is as easy as placing the three pieces in the following order:

 - Your quilt back should be at least 3″ larger than your quilt top on all sides.

-- It’s a good idea to make your batting the same size as the quilt back.
+- Your batting should be the same size as the quilt back.

-- Press your quilt top and back before building the quilt sandwich to guarantee a wrinkle-free quilt.
+- Press your quilt top and back before building the quilt sandwich.

 - If your batting has wrinkles, don’t iron it!
-Instead, throw it in the dryer with a wet washcloth or sprinkle it with water first.
+Throw it in the dryer with a wet washcloth or sprinkle with water first.

-One of the most popular basting methods is to use safety pins.
-In this method, you’ll place lots of safety pins all over the quilt sandwich so the layers are securely in place.
+One of the most common basting methods is to use safety pins.
+All you do is place pins all over the quilt sandwich so the layers are securely in place.
 Pin basting can be time-consuming, but it's a solid method for both large and small quilts.

-Bluprint instructor Wendy Butler Berns recommends using 1½" safety pins or 1½" curved basting pins.
-These are just the right size for pin basting quilts and do not leave large holes in the quilt top.
-Flat flower pins shafts are delicate and may bend, and safety pins any larger are not sharp enough to pierce all three layers of the quilt sandwich.
+Bluprint instructor Wendy Butler Berns recommends using 1½" safety pins or 1½" curved basting pins, as they won't leave large holes in the quilt top.
+Flat flower pin shafts are delicate and may bend, and safety pins any larger are not sharp enough to pierce all three layers of the quilt sandwich.

-You’ll need a big collection of pins — Wendy estimates you’ll need 100 for a twin-sized quilt.
+You’ll need a big collection of pins for this method — Wendy estimates 100 for a twin-sized quilt.
 To know how many you'll need, some quilters use the hand test: after you've placed a good amount, place your hand on the quilt surface.
-If you can do so without touching any pins, use more pins!
+If you can do so without touching any pins, you need more!

 For spray basting, you’ll need special spray adhesive.
-Make sure to choose one with the word “temporary” on the label so that it will wash away later!
-A few of my favorite brands include June Tailor Quilt Basting Spray , Dritz Basting Spray and 505 Spray and Fix .
+Make sure to choose one with the word “temporary” on the label so it washes away later.
+A few popular brands include June Tailor Quilt Basting Spray , Dritz Basting Spray and 505 Spray and Fix .

-You can also use a fusible product to help baste your quilts.
-Place large cuts of a double-sided fusible web, for example, on both sides of the batting to fuse the quilt sandwich.
-Or, use strips of fusible tape to create small basting tacks between the backing, batting and quilt top.
+There are also fusible products available for basting your quilts.
+For example, you could place large cuts of a double-sided fusible web on both sides of the batting to fuse the quilt sandwich.
+Or you could use strips of fusible tape to create small basting tacks between the backing, batting and quilt top.

-Although this method can add to your materials cost, it can also be a time-saver!
-It might be a good choice for smaller quilts and quick quilting projects like table runners .
+Although this method can add to your materials cost, it can also be a time-saver.
+It's a good choice for smaller quilts and quick quilting projects like table runners .